jakob2411/iOS-RAG/README.md

+> [!CAUTION]
+> **The RAG pipeline is currently unstable.** On-device retrieval-augmented generation may produce empty or incorrect responses depending on the model and document size.
+Plain LLM chat works as expected.
+A fix is in progress.

 # iOS-RAG

 A native SwiftUI iOS application that runs a complete, 100% private, on-device **Retrieval-Augmented Generation (RAG)** pipeline and local LLM inference directly on your iPhone.